fledge-iot/fledge/docs/plugin_developers_guide/04_north_plugins.rst

 The plugin_shutdown call
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The *plugn_shutdown* call is the final entry that is required for Python north plugin, is is called by the north service or task just prior to the task terminating or in a north service if the configuration is allowed, see reconfiguration below.
+The *plugin_shutdown* call is the final entry that is required for Python north plugin, it is called by the north service or task just prior to the task terminating or in a north service if the configuration is allowed, see reconfiguration below.
 The *plugin_shutdown* call is passed the plugin handle and should perform any cleanup required by the plugin.

 .. code-block:: python

    def plugin_shutdown(handle):
+       """ Used when plugin is no longer required and will be final call to shutdown the plugin.
+It should do any necessary cleanup if required.

+       Args:
+            handle - Plugin handle which is returned by plugin_init
+       Returns:
+       """

 The call should not return any data.
 Once called the handle should no longer be regarded as valid and no further calls will be made to the plugin using this handle.